amcrisan/gevit_gallery_v2/explainerMarkDown/gettingStarted.md

   </div>

   <div class = "col-md-6">
   <p><em><strong>Chart types</strong></em> are the basic building block of data visualizations.
-Our analysis of the infectious disease genomic epidemiology literature revealed 50 unique chart types that we further characterized into seven categories. </p>
+Our analysis of the infectious disease genomic epidemiology literature revealed 25 unique chart types that we further characterized into eight categories. </p>
   </div>
 </div>